aracitdev/GameBoyEmu/README.md

 This is just a test project I made while exploring emulation for fun.
 There are many games that it runs properly, however there are often graphical bugs and some games that it just crashes on opening.

 ## Features
-Doesn't provide many features other than the basic game keys and a few keys that change emulation.
+Doesn't provide many features other than the basic game keys and a few keys that change emulation and now save states.
   * '=' - increases the volume of the audio
   * '-' - decreases the volume of the audio
   * 'F1' - toggles the audio for the audio channel 1 on/off